I’m so happy that I finally completed this boy’s bedroom makeover! My son loves his new blue bedroom with orange accents!

 My latest room makeover epitomizes the idea that it takes years to make a house a home.

 Materials & Furnishings For Boys Bedroom Makeover

-Below is a list of materials and furnishings that helped me to complete the room!
+Below is a list of materials and furnishings that helped me to complete this blue bedroom with orange accents!

 (My blog participants in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for my blog to earn fees by linking to Amazon.com and affiliated sites).

 - Behr Emergency Zone organe paint (this isn’t the one I used, but is a good option for this dark blue room as an accent color)

 - Black spray paint on existing curtain rod

 - DIY copper piping headboard with built-in bookshelf

 - IKEA rug